-In addition to the building permit application, you also need fill out the Radio Frequency Facility Supplemental Application Form based on the type of work or installation.
+In addition to the building permit application, you also need to fill out the Radio Frequency Facility Supplemental Application Form based on the type of work or installation.
 The Radio Frequency Facility Supplemental Application Form has a detailed checklist of the materials you need to submit.
 All applications will be reviewed for completeness.
 An application that meets the minimum submittal requirements may not be complete.
 If the application is incomplete, the applicant may choose to:

-- withdraw the application and make corrections
+- Withdraw the application and make corrections

-- submit a deficient application with the understanding that the application will be denied
+- Submit a deficient application with the understanding that the application will be denied

 Both Development Services and the FCC encourage applicants to participate in voluntary early assistance meetings.